Social Media Guidelines & Policy

 - Keep it short.
 While YouTube allows videos up to 15 minutes in length, most viewers don't have that long of an attention span.
 Try to keep your videos to about two minutes unless the content is compelling enough to run longer.

 - Use as many keyword tags as appropriate.
 Give your videos meaningful and searchable titles and tags.

 - Credit notable speakers and partners in your video description and include your website URL.
 Secure written releases from people appearing in the video.

 - Encourage embedding.
 When someone embeds your video on their site, it counts as an inbound link and boosts that video’s rating in search engine results.

 - Integrate with other efforts.
 Post your video to Facebook and incorporate it into your tweets.
 Include a shortened URL or incorporate quick response codes (QR codes) in your printed material to connect viewers to online content.

 - Monitor comments.
 Welcoming comments on a social media site builds credibility and community.
 On YouTube, you can set your site preferences so that you can review and approve comments before they appear publicly.
 This allows you to respond in a timely way to comments.
 It also allows you to delete spam comments and to block any individuals who repeatedly post offensive or frivolous comments.
 If you don’t have time to monitor and respond to comments, be sure to turn comments off.

 - Upload relevant video to Lehigh’s YouTube Channel.
 In addition to creating and publishing content on behalf of the university, Communications and Public Affairs also accepts video submissions from the Lehigh community that strive to add value to our academic mission and present the university in a positive and authentic way.
-Consult the YouTube channel submission guidelines for additional information.
+Contact us for additional information.